2022 FIA World Rallycross Championship

 The 2022 FIA World Rallycross Championship was the ninth season of the FIA World Rallycross Championship, an auto racing championship recognized by the Fédération Internationale de l'Automobile (FIA) as the highest class of international rallycross.

-Johan Kristoffersson won the drivers' championship for the fifth time.
+Johan Kristoffersson won the drivers' championship for the third consecutive year, his fifth title overall.
 Kristoffersson Motorsport won the teams' championship for the first time under that name.

 Calendar

 On 15 December 2021, the provisional 2022 calendar was announced during the FIA World Motorsport Council decisions: The updated calendar was released on 21 March.
 It included one unconfirmed event.
 The calendar was updated again on 29 June on the FIA World Motorsport Council, in which World RX of Sweden was cancelled for RX1e, and World RX of Catalunya returned to the calendar provisionally.
 Another calendar update was announced on 7 July.
 The World RX of Germany was postponed to allow RX1e teams more time to prepare for the season.